ketch/diffractons_RR/README.md

    (from the *pyclaw* directory).
  - **speed**: Code and data for Figure 6.
 Again if you wish to re-generate the data, use the code for Figure 5.

+Note that the data for Figure 14 has been compressed.
+You must uncompress it first if you wish to plot it.